U.S., Afghan forces expand air strikes on Taliban drug labs

 However, David Mansfield, an authority on Afghanistan’s opium industry, says bombing labs has a negligible effect on Taliban revenues, because heroin profits and taxes are not as large as U.S. Forces estimate and the simple labs can be quickly rebuilt.

-Calling strikes on drug labs “the theater of counter-narcotics,” Mansfield said the risk of civilian deaths may be greater than potential benefits of curbing Taliban revenues.
+Calling strikes on drug labs “the theatre of counter-narcotics,” Mansfield said the risk of civilian deaths may be greater than potential benefits of curbing Taliban revenues.

 “There has been little account of the number of casualties attributed to the bombing of drugs labs,” he said in an email to Reuters.
 “And in contrast to the narrative of USFOR-A, those that work in labs are not seen as Taliban but as civilians” by rural Afghans.

-U.S. Forces-Afghanistan could not be immediately reached for response to Mansfield’s critique.
+U.S. Forces-Afghanistan could not be reached for response to Mansfield’s critique.

-Efforts to reach a Taliban spokesman on Sunday were not successful.
-In November, the Taliban said there were no drug labs in the area and U.S. forces were launching attacks based on false information and to spread propaganda.
+Taliban spokesman Qari Yousaf Ahmadi denied that the militancy depends on drug revenue, adding that when it previously formed a government it banned narcotics.
+He blamed U.S.-led foreign forces for Afghanistan’s growth in poppy cultivation, alleging that U.S. commanders promoted it.

-Reporting by Rod Nickel in Kabul, editing by Larry King
+Reporting by Rod Nickel in Kabul; additional reporting by Jibran Ahmad in Peshawar, Pakistan, editing by Larry King